annotation/text-fabric/tf/docs/about/annotateBrowser.md

 1. **Modify step**

     Now you can act on the selected occurrences.
 There are two possible actions:
-    *add* entitiies for these occurrences or *delete* existing entities for these occurrences.
+    *add* entities for these occurrences or *delete* existing entities for these occurrences.
 Since our set of entities is still empty, we can only add.

     ![browser](../images/Annotate/add.png)